-It is also interesting to study the hardness of the problem from a parameterized complexity perspective, in terms of the allowed cost L. It follows easily from the W[1]-hardness of SpES that the partitioning problem is also W[1]-hard.
+Besides approximation algorithms, it is also interesting to study the hardness of the problem from a parameterized complexity perspective, in terms of the allowed cost L. It follows easily from the W[1]-hardness of SpES that the partitioning problem is also W[1]hard.
 On the other hand, one can show that the problem is in XP, i.e. it can be solved in time $n^{f(L)}$ for some function f.
-The main idea here is to try all possible combinations of L hyperedges that can be cut in a solution; the removal of these hyperedges results in a delicate packing problem that can be solved by a dynamic programming approach.
+Intuitively, the main idea is to try all possible combinations of cut hyperedges that can result in a total cost of at most L; this means that at most L hyperedges are cut, so there are only $n^{f(L)}$ such cases.
+Then in each of these cases, we can essentially remove these cut hyperedges (converting them into constraints) to obtain a delicate packing problem that can be solved by a dynamic programming approach.

-Lemma 5.
+LEMMA 4.3.
 In terms of the allowed cost L as a parameter, the partitioning problem is W[1]-hard (already for hyperDAGs of degree ≤ 2), but it is in XP.